-Mr. Gardner has 25 years of experience managing the building of residential and apartment communities in over 60 municipalities in 3 different states.
+Mr. Gardner has 30 years of homebuilding experience managing the building, selling, and closing of residential Real Estate in over 75 municipalities in 3 different states.
 After starting in 1985 as a customer service representative for a national homebuilder in Dallas, Texas, he spent the next five years rising through the ranks, eventually ending up as the Division President for the company's Oklahoma City Division.
-In 1990, he co-found his own homebuilding company in Southern California, primarily building in the Inland Empire.
+In 1990, he co-founded his own homebuilding company in Southern California, primarily building in the Inland Empire.
 Over 15 years, Gardner Construction, built, sold and closed over 1,000 homes in 12 in-fill communities.

-In 2005, Mr. Gardner accepted a position with The Olson Company as Regional President for the new Central Coast Region, building homes in Ventura and Santa Barbara County, as well as the San Fernando Valley.
-As The Olson Company, transitioned into the new economy Mr. Gardner took over statewide operations of the consolidated company.
-In the four years that Mr. Gardner was with The Olson Company, he closed out over 20 communities and delivered 650 homes in the most challenging economic times of the last 70 years.
+In 2005, Mr. Gardner accepted a position with an urban infill builder as Regional President for the Central Coast Region in Ventura and Santa Barbara County, as well as the San Fernando Valley.
+As the Company, transitioned into the new economy, Mr. Gardner took over statewide homebuilding operations of the consolidated company.
+In the four years that Mr. Gardner was with the Company, he closed out over 20 communities and delivered 650 homes in the most challenging economic times of the last 70 years.

-A big proponent of in-fill communities and the urban lifestyle Mr. Gardner resides in downtown Long Beach, CA and can often be seen using the MTA Blue Line to visit family and friends.
-Although he has extensive experience in all aspects of residential homebuilding, ranging from land acquisition to warranty management, he specializes in managing teams of people in delivering communities on time, on budget and to the quality standards the marketplace demands.
+Mr Gardner joined City Ventures as the company’s third employee and has grown the Homebuilding Group as its President from nothing to 50 employees in five years, managing projects from San Diego to San Francisco.
+Although he has extensive experience in all aspects of residential homebuilding, ranging from land acquisition to warranty management, he specializes in managing teams of people in building, selling and closing communities on time, on budget and to the quality standards the marketplace demands.
 Mr. Gardner holds a Bachelor of Science in Economics from California State University, San Bernardino.

 Ben Besley - Vice President of Development

-At City Ventures, Mr. Besley is responsible for land acquisition, asset management, project design and entitlement for new infill communities throughout Los Angeles and Orange Counties.
 Mr. Besley discovered his affinity for infill development while earning his undergraduate degree in Urban Studies at Columbia University.
-A fan of the urban environment, Mr. Besley has also enjoyed living in Washington, D.C., Boston, San Francisco and San Diego.
-Mr. Besley holds an MBA from Harvard University and is a LEED Accredited Professional.
+A proponent of the urban environment, Mr. Besley has also enjoyed living in New York City, Washington, D.C., Boston, San Francisco, San Diego and Los Angeles.
+Mr. Besley holds an MBA from Harvard University and serves on the Board of the Westside Urban Forum.